Subjective Complexity Under Uncertainty: Extension: Completing preferences

 \begin{theorem} The following statements are equivalent: {\roman{enumi}} \begin{enumerate} \item $\succsim$ satisfies the \textbf{Basic Conditions}, \textbf{Simplicity Conditions}, \textbf{S-Independence}, and \textbf{Uniform Comparability}; $\succsim'$ satisfies \textbf{Archimedean Continuity}; and $\succsim$ and $\succsim'$ jointly satisfy \textbf{Consistency}, \textbf{Strong Consistency for Simple Acts} and \textbf{Caution}. \item $\succsim$ has a Simple bounds representation and $\succsim'$ has a Cautious representation, with common parameters $P,u,N$.
 Moreover, $P$ is unique, $u$ is unique up to positive affine transformations, and for all $f \in F$, $\siminf_{N,f}$ and $\simsup_{N,f}$ are non-empty. \end{enumerate} \end{theorem}

 Cautious preferences capture a particular attitude towards the unknown.
 Faced with a difficult choice, the decision maker takes a worst case view of the set of payoffs that they consider reasonable.
-The relationship between Cautious preferences and models of ambiguity aversion is interesting.
-I discuss formally the properties of Cautious preferences, and their relationship to models of ambiguity aversion, in the Online Appendix \ref{sec4.2}.
-The Cautious completion is the most ambiguity averse completion of Simple Bounds preferences, in the sense of \cite{ghirardato2002ambiguity}.
+The properties of Cautious preferences, and their relationship to models of ambiguity aversion, are discussed in detail in \Cref{sec4.2}.
+In brief, the Cautious completion is the most ambiguity averse completion of Simple Bounds preferences, in the sense of \cite{ghirardato2002ambiguity}.
 Importantly, Cautious preferences do not satisfy the Uncertainty Aversion axiom of \cite{gilboa1989maxmin}, but do satisfy a modified version, $N$-Ambiguity Aversion, discussed in \cite{hartmann2019hierarchy}.
+Under some conditions, Cautious preferences are a special case of the Revealed Reasoning model of \cite{saponara2020reasoning}.
+This connection is discussed in detail in \Cref{sec10}.